aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 #### HTML Document Import

 A new public property [IgnoreNoscriptElements](https://apireference.aspose.com/words/net/aspose.words/htmlloadoptions/properties/ignorenoscriptelements) has been added to ignore `<noscript>` HTML elements upon loading HTML.

+#### Clean Up Unused Information from a Document

+A new public property [UnusedBuiltinStyles](https://apireference.aspose.com/words/net/aspose.words/cleanupoptions/properties/unusedbuiltinstyles) has been added to the [CleanupOptions](https://apireference.aspose.com/words/net/aspose.words/cleanupoptions) class to detect and remove built-in styles that are marked as "unused" to make the document stricter.

 ### Reporting